 Sale Off

-A small mound of Gneiss Spice Cardamom (Ground) Organic powder is scattered on a white surface—ideal for zero-waste spice refills and those who appreciate compostable packaging.
+A mound of light brown Gneiss Spice Cardamom (Ground) is scattered on a white background—ideal for those wanting organic cardamom in zero-waste spice packaging.

 $ 10.50$ 10.50